10 ways to make shipping confirmation emails more than just a transactional notification

 - Name(s) of the item(s)

 - Description (size, color, quantity, etc.)

 - Shipping method (USPS, UPS, FedEx, etc.)

-- Delivery address
+- Delivery and billing address

 - Order number or ID